CaptainLucian/FactorioServer/README.md

 1. Create an image of a Factorio server
 2. Create a container from that image that is now a functional Factorio server

-The scripts were made on and for an Ubuntu 24.04 LTS server, the dockerfile and docker-compose.yml file should be OS ag This also assumes docker is already installed.
+The scripts were made on and for an Ubuntu 24.04 LTS server, the dockerfile and docker-compose.yml file should be OS agnostic.
+These directions also assume that docker is already installed.

 The intent is that anything that needs to be user edited or persistant lives in the /ServerFiles subdirectory.